learn-co-students/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-sgharms-test-webdev-fund/README.md

 above.
 This will help train you up for the very-real-world case of modifying pre-existing code.

-You're only responsible for implementing the methods, but are invited to use the helper methods we've provided:
+You're only responsible for implementing the methods

 * `movies_with_director_key(name, movies_collection)`; is used by
   `movies_with_directors_set`
 * `movies_with_directors_set(source)`
 * `gross_per_studio(collection)`

+You're welcome to use methods that we've provided in your implementations.
+They're "helpers."
+You might not need them.

 Details about the arguments and the expected return tyhpes are provided in comments in `lib/nds_extract.rb`.